NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Maramacula.md

 abilities_mid:
   - name: ""
   - name: "Cheat the Cheater"
     desc: "  Maramacula loves to play with its prey, even if results in losing its meal.
 A creature can spend a single action, which has the concentrate trait, to attempt a Deception or Diplomacy check against Maramacula's Perception DC (Deception check or Diplomacy check).
-On a success, Maramacula is Slowed 1 for 1 round, as it's compelled to spend the missing action to respond with a better reply or lie.
+On a success, Maramacula is [[undefined]] for 1 round, as it's compelled to spend the missing action to respond with a better reply or lie.
 The effect is cumulative if creatures succeed several times in the same round, and if the slowed condition increases to 3 or more in this way, Maramacula ceases its attack and becomes friendly to the triggering creature and its allies, as long as they cease hostilities as well.
 If a creature attacks Maramacula after it becomes friendly in this way, Maramacula becomes temporarily immune to Cheat the Cheater for 10 minutes."

 attacks:
   - name: ""